xw2519/HLP-Project-2022-Team-8/README-bd519.md

 # Example README for individual code submission

-## Instructions

-* This file should be submitted (changed) on branch `hlp22-indiv-assess-<login>` of either your own repo or your group repo
-   * replace `<login>` in filename `README-<login>.md` by your login - in his example `<login> = tomcl`
-   * name the branch as above, including your login.
-This branch is used only for your submission.
-* A link to the repo and branch must be on the `indiv` sheet of Tom Clarke's Team [google spreadsheet](https://docs.google.com/spreadsheets/d/1prQ5usnpu36FgtbsMO8j6_mwbdd34haSMOQKN2OkLBA/edit?usp=sharing)
-* The repo you use **must have your marker added as collaborator** (github login is on indiv assessment spreadsheet page)
-* Delete these instructions from your version of this readme
-* Delete my comments from your version of the readme (it is an example, not something you add lines to).
-Keep the headings and **replace the admin section links and notes with correct ones**.
-* Link to the sourcefile your code is contained in (drawblock or symbol) with an absolute hyperlink to your repo and branch
-* Specify which code section and file you are doing as in my ppt (1,2,3), (buswire,symbol)
-* Add any changes to my section code allocations.
-This must be consistent with what has been recorded in your team's file in my Team contributions repo](https://github.com/tomcl/hlp22docs/blob/main/README.md)
-main branch ./TeamN.md (N = 1 - 9) file.
-The team contrib repo is as official record.
-This file will be used marking and should have line numbers for easy access.
-Expect to be marked down if your marker cannot easily find everything via links from this README.

 ## Team Shared Team.md

 [Team Contribution Repo](https://github.com/tomcl/hlp22docs/blob/main/Team8.md)

-* A file in this repo file is common to the team contains who is responsible for which parts of code
-* Fork and clone it
-* Any team member can make agreed by team commits.
-First commit before Wed 23 Fen 16:00.
-* Changes in who does what are recorded by altering list of functions AND as extra lines in this file.
-See sample file in [README](https://github.com/tomcl/hlp22docs/blob/main/README.md)

 ## Admin and quick access links